Get ready for SWALL/HALL 2018 in Houston!

 This year's conference is a very special one.
 The sponsoring chapters will celebrate some big anniversaries as SWALL turns 60 and HALL turns 40.
 Additionally, as we meet in our association's most diverse city, we turn our attention to diversifying our association, our technological capabilities, and our knowledge base with the conference theme #Diversify.

-Registration through the Houston Area Law Librarians website will be available soon.
-With the HALL website, you can pay by credit card/PayPal or download an invoice.
+Registration is now open through the Houston Area Law Librarians website.
+Pay by credit card/PayPal or download an invoice.
 For questions about registration, contact SWALL VP/Program Committee Chair Jeff Woodmansee.

 Magnolia Hotel Houston

 1100 Texas Avenue, Houston, TX 77002

 Visit the Magnolia Houston SWALL Conference page by March 14, 2018 to reserve your room.

 Houston has two major airports - George Bush Intercontinental Airport (IAH) and Houston Hobby (HOU) - and is a destination for all major airlines.
 Visit the Houston Airport System website for air travel information.

 Since the Houston city seal prominently displays a train, it seems only right to provide information about getting here by rail.

 From George Bush Intercontinental Airport (IAH)